Apteco/py-apteco/docs/source/reference/topics/cube.rst

 Banded Date variables
 ~~~~~~~~~~~~~~~~~~~~~

-Date and DateTime variables cannot be used directly as cube dimensions,
+Date and DateTime variables can be used as cube dimensions
-but they can be banded up to a particular time period.
+when banded up to a particular time period.
-These bandings are access via attributes on the :class:`DateVariable`
+These bandings are accessed via attributes on the :class:`DateVariable`
 or :class:`DateTimeVariable` object.

 The following bandings are currently supported: